oven-sh/bun/docs/project/contributing.md

 {% /codetabs %}

+> ⚠️ Ubuntu distributions may require installation of the C++ standard library independently.
+See the [troubleshooting section](#span-file-not-found-on-ubuntu) for more information.

 ## Building Bun

 After cloning the repository, run the following command to run the first build.
 This may take a while as it will clone submodules and build dependencies.